 Some incredible resources for writing REU applications can be listed as follows: Lena Ji (includes some writing samples from successful applications that I found to be very useful and influential for the style of writing), MAPS at UVA (I discovered this more recently, but it includes advice from past REU students and more resources), and many more can be found on Google (though these are the ones I found most helpful).

 I found that I was far too stressed when writing REU applications, and this slightly impacted my performance in the spring semester.
 Yes, REU applications are stressful, but they shouldn't be your primary focus.
 In a way, I let REUs dictate what was on my mind half the time, and this was pretty unhealthy.
 If I have learned anything from college applications, it's that letting something like this control your life is not a good idea.
-Research potential is built on knowledge, and if REUs become more important than coursework in your mind, then you are undermining your own potential for REUs in subsequent applications years and good research experiences in the future.
+Research potential is built on knowledge, and if REUs become more important than coursework in your mind, then you are undermining your own potential for REUs in subsequent application years and good research experiences in the future.
 I wish I had learned this earlier.
 Especially as a freshman, it should be more relaxed.

 Aside from this, here are some facts about decisions.
-Due to recent events, and events that will likely sustain for at least a few more years, many math REUs knew nothing about NSF funding and a couple were cancelled because of this.
+Due to recent events, and events that will likely persist for at least a few more years, many math REUs knew nothing about NSF funding and a couple were cancelled because of this.
 This is largely due to funding cuts.

-Decisions for math REUs come out in waves: 1st wave, 2nd wave, and theoretically there are $$n\in\mathbb{Z}$$ waves, but really every applicant is just on a very long waitlist.
+Decisions for math REUs come out in waves: 1st wave, 2nd wave, and theoretically there are \( n\in\mathbb{Z} \) waves, but really every applicant is just on a very long waitlist.
 Some successful applicants to highly competitive programs receive decisions within a few days of the application deadline.
 Most receive decisions within a month of the deadline.
 If a decision isn't received by mid-March for early-to-mid February deadline applications, it is safe to assume that you were placed either on a short list, medium list, or the "infinitely long list" (which will likely result in rejection).
 Some programs do ghost, and while this is annoying, I suppose it is realistic.
 For freshmen applicants in particular, not receiving a decision for a while is normal, mostly because it is unlikely to be accepted immediately—if acceptance is a possibility, it is more likely to be placed on a short list or medium list, which takes a while to fully exhaust as other applicants claim and deny offers to other REUs.
 Patience is key.
 If a decision isn't received by, say, late April, this is a sign of rejection from most programs.
 Sending a brief email to a program to ask for a decision for "closure" isn't disrespectful at all, but don't do it too early.